vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       devices from the container.
 The default mode is `check`.

 `ct send` [*options*] *ctid* *destination*
-  Send container to *destionation* vpsAdminOS node.
+  Send container to *destination* vpsAdminOS node.
 This is equal to running `ct send config`, `ct send rootfs`, `ct send state` and `ct send cleanup` in succession.